 Veneer Procedures at Burgess & Hyder Dental Group

-At Burgess & Hyder Dental Group, a veneer is provided as an NHS service and usually requires two appointments.
+At Burgess & Hyder Dental Group, a veneer is provided as an NHS service if medically needed.
+Reasons for this could include pain from damaged or overcrowded teeth.
+Fitting veneers usually requires two appointments.
 Here’s what is involved:

 - First, the teeth are prepared by removing a small amount of the enamel coating the front and sides of the teeth to make room for the veneers.

 - After this, the dentist will take an impression of your teeth and you will select the desired shade.

 - The impression will then be used to create the veneers in the laboratory, which can take up to a week.

 - In the second appointment, the dentist will check the veneers against the teeth for fit and shape before then cleaning the teeth.

 - Finally, the veneers are bonded to the tooth or teeth.
 If composite material is used then a special light is used to harden it.

 How to Care for Your Veneers

 The following steps can help to ensure the long-term success of your veneers: